Why Port Arthur in Tasmania is so Fascinating

 The stunning coastal scenery near Dunalley drew me out of the car and onto the beach.
 The lookout is by the roadside just outside Dunalley on the road to Port Arthur in Australia.

-How to get to Port Arthur in Australia
+How to get to Port Arthur from Hobart

 Car

 The easiest and most flexible way to get there is to drive.
-Port Arthur in Tasmania is only 90 minutes by road from Hobart and you can stop whenever you want and visit the historic site on your own schedule.
+Port Arthur in Tasmania is only 90 minutes by road from Hobart and you can stop whenever you want and visit the historic site on your own schedule when you’re on a road trip around Tasmania.

 Bus